apacheignite/documentation/sql/dml.md

 [/block]
 ##INSERT

-The difference between `MERGE` and `INSERT` commands is that the latter adds only those entries into a cache which keys are not there yet.
+The difference between `MERGE` and `INSERT` commands is that the latter adds only those entries into the cache whose keys are not there yet.

 If a single key-value pair is being added into a cache then, eventually, an `INSERT` statement will be converted into a `cache.putIfAbsent(...)` operation.
 In other cases, when multiple key-value pairs are inserted the DML engine creates `EntryProcessor` for each pair and uses `cache.invokeAll(...)` to propagate the data into a cache.